alibaba/GraphScope/docs/getting_started.rst

     sess = graphscope.session(k8s_volumes=k8s_volumes)

-for macOS, session need to established with LoadBalancer service type (default is NodePort).
+For macOS, the session needs to establish with the LoadBalancer service type (which is NodePort by default).

 .. code:: python